-Rural healthcare professionals practise outside of metropolitan areas, often in hospital and community settings providing services to people with limited access to health services.
+Rural healthcare professionals practice outside of metropolitan areas, often in hospital and community settings providing services to people with limited access to health services.
 Critical thinking and decision making skills are required.
 Working with the community and with other allied healthcare professionals, rural medicine is an integral part of maintaining a comprehensive health service within rural communities.
-To become a rural physio / occupational therapist, nurse or midwife you should first gain experience in a variety of practice areas to assist you in preparing for rural nursing and midwifery practice.
-Areas of practice which would provide great benefits are emergency nursing, mental health, paediatrics and midwifery.

-Australian Nursing Network has a range of short term opportunites available.
-To discover what opportunites are waiting for you, complete your details under contact us or call our Sydney office during business hours.
-If you want to get a feel for what it's like to practise in rural and remote health, this publication is filled with personal accounts from health professionals working in rural and remote regions across Australia.
+Australian Nursing Network has a range of short term opportunities available.
+To discover what opportunities could be waiting for you, please call our Sydney office during business hours.
+If you want to get a feel for what it’s like to practice in rural and remote health, this publication is filled with personal accounts from health professionals working in rural and remote regions across Australia.

 The National Rural Health Alliance is the peak body working to improve the health of Australians in rural and remote areas.
 This website may be of interest to a range of health professionals including nurses and midwives.